neondatabase/website/content/docs/guides/wundergraph.md

 isDraft: false
 ---

+_This guide was contributed by the team at Wundergraph_

 WunderGraph is an open-source Backend for Frontend (BFF) Framework designed to optimize Developer Workflows through API Composition.
 Developers can compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
 This guide shows how you can pair WunderGraph with your Neon database and start building applications right away.

 With WunderGraph, you can easily introspect your data sources and combine them into your virtual graph.
 WunderGraph treats APIs as dependencies.
 You can easily turn your Neon database into a GraphQL API or expose it via JSON-RPC or REST.
 With an easy-to-deploy database like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.